Yogurt vs Sour Cream: Difference and Comparison

 1. Yogurt is a dairy product made by fermenting milk with live bacteria cultures, resulting in a thick, tangy, and creamy product; sour cream is a dairy product made by fermenting cream with lactic acid bacteria, resulting in a tangy, slightly sour flavor and a thinner consistency than yogurt.

-2. Yogurt is often eaten as a snack or used in cooking and baking; sour cream is commonly used as a topping or condiment.
+2. Yogurt is eaten as a snack or used in cooking and baking; sour cream is commonly used as a topping or condiment.

 3. Yogurt is lower in fat than sour cream and can be used as a substitute in many recipes; sour cream has a higher fat content and a richer flavor.